 - It confers legal protection to Geographical Indications in India

-- Prevents unauthorised use of a Registered Geographical Indication by others
+- Prevents unauthorized use of a Registered Geographical Indication by others

 - It provides legal protection to Indian Geographical Indications which in turn boost exports.

-- It promotes economic prosperity of producers of goods produced in a geographical territory.
+- It promotes the economic prosperity of producers of goods produced in a geographical territory.